mattiascibien/DOOM-3-BFG-old/README.md

 Back End Rendering of Stencil Shadows
 --------------------------------------

-The Doom 3 BFG Edition GPL Source Code release does not include functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".
+This release includes functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".

+This is disabled by default.
+To enable it just use `r_useStencilShadowPreload 0`

 LICENSE
 =======